GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

   if the review/correction cycle was repeated multiple times generating lots of unwanted commits that can be squashed);
-10. Once the PR is finally ready to be merged the assigned user should merge it following this rules of thumb:
+10. Once the PR is finally ready to be merged the assigned user should merge it following these rules of thumb:
     - if the PR consists of just one or two commits it could be merged via a fast- forward merge (`merge --ff`, must be performed manually since GitHub does not offer this functionality in the web interface to perform it):